hdev7/Spark-end-to-end-ml-solutions/README.md

 ## End to End Data life cycle on Databricks and Apache Spark
 ### Lending Club data cleaning and exploratory data analysis

-- In this project I explored the lending club with spark distribution on databricks
+- In this project I explored the lending club data with spark distribution on databricks
 - Understood the data, performed data plumbing tasks to improve the quality of the data
-- Exploratory data analysis of lending club to unwrap the patterns (via spark SQL, spark dataframes and visualization)
+- `Exploratory data analysis` to unwrap the patterns (via spark SQL, spark dataframes and visualization)

 ### Airbnb data analysis

-- In this project, mounted data from S3 to distributed databricks environment
+- In this project, mounted data from `S3` to distributed databricks environment
 - Addressed few real world data reading issues (read format vs data format)
 - Load the data as tables on cluster in parquet format (columnar data store to save data on distributed cluster)
-- Repartition the data from worker nodes into a single file write back to S3
+- `Repartition` the data from worker nodes into a single file write back to S3
 - Data analysis, data tranformation and data aggregation (Complex SQL Queries)
-- Loading the aggregated data on the cluster (parquet tables) for downstream utility
+- Loading the aggregated data on the cluster (`parquet tables`) for downstream utility

 ### Churn Analysis - End to end machine learning